dadrus/heimdall/examples/README.md

 To be able to run the Kubernetes based examples, you'll need just, kubectl, kustomize, helm and a k8s cluster.
 Latter can also be created locally using kind.
 The examples are indeed using it.

 **Note:** The main branch may have breaking changes (see pending release PRs for details under https://github.com/dadrus/heimdall/pulls) which would make the usage of the referenced heimdall images impossible (even though the configuration files and rules reflect the latest changes).
-In such situations you'll have to use the dev image or build a heimdall image by yourself and update the setups to use it.
+In such situations you'll have to use the `dev` image, build a heimdall image by yourself and update the setups to use it, ot switch to a tagged (released) version.